anon-blue/anon.blue/README.txt

                                                                          aaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaashedonealreadydonehadhersesaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaestroyer
-          yes, yes they can
+aaaaaastroyer   kilerererereI will be the next great biophsysicist in the world, everyone will remember me and yes
                                     wait can anyone write on this thing?
                                                                                f
 ]]]  I'm not sure wgat to say...
 Damnit *what to say*                asdfasdasdk s  hello world, this is a neat idea                                   SNUS
-                  This is the worst day of my life.
+                  This is the worst day of myhlife.
 Please send help to Whittie r, CAf   StrangI am serious please asend help before it is too late for me